Dadangdut33/Screen-Translate/readme.md

     <a href="https://github.com/Dadangdut33/Screen-Translate/network/members"><img alt="GitHub forks" src="https://img.shields.io/github/forks/Dadangdut33/Screen-Translate?style=social"></a>
 </p>

-STL a.k.a Screen Translate is an OCR translator tool made by utilizing Tesseract.
+STL a.k.a Screen Translate is an OCR translator tool made by utilizing Tesseract and opencv-python.
 The code is then compiled to .exe by using pyinstaller.
 Inspired by Visual Novel Reader (VNR), [Visual Novel OCR](https://github.com/leminhyen2/Visual-Novel-OCR), and [QTranslate](https://quest-app.appspot.com/)

 # What can i use this for?